Anisotropic Thermal Transport in Superconductors with Coexisting Spin Density Waves: Numerical Results and Discussion

 \subsection{Pure SDW Thermal Conductivity}

 In the pure SDW case the electronic thermal conductivities were calculated numerically in the directions parallel and perpendicular to the nesting vector $\vQ$ (see the black curves of FIG. ~\ref{fig:thermal_conductivity}).
-Parallel to the nesting vector, the thermal conductivity, $\kappa_{\parallel}^{SDW}(T)$, is diminished from its normal state value as the temperature is decreased from $T_N$ as a result of a growing gap in the reconstructed FS (seen in FIG. ~\ref{fig:SC_nodes}) as $T \rightarrow 0$.
-Thus $\kappa_{\parallel}^{SDW}(T)/T$ becomes a constant as the on-site magnetization, $M(T)$, reaches its maximum value and results in a diminished metallic state.
+Parallel to the nesting vector, the thermal conductivity $\kappa_{\parallel}^{\text{SDW}}(T)$ falls sharply when compared to that of the normal state, which is often seen in thermal conductivity measurements of spin density wave antiferromagnets\cite{kim}$^,$\cite{steckel}$^,$\cite{sayles}.
+This fall in the conductivity can be attributed to a growing gap in the reconstructed FS as $T$ decreases from $T_N$, which can be seen in FIG. ~\ref{fig:SC_nodes}.
+As the on-site magnetization, $M(T)$, reaches its maximum value, $\kappa_{\parallel}^{SDW}(T)/T$ becomes a constant, diminished from the normal state conductivity.
 This result is comparable to the pure SDW thermal conductivity for the case when $\vQ = (\pi,\pi)$ with a nearly half electron filling for similar band parameters\cite{senchoudhury}.
 Perpendicular to $\vQ$ in these SDW systems the normal state tight-binding FS is preserved and $\kappa_{\perp}^{SDW}(T)$ is essentially that of the normal state thermal conductivity.
 However, as $T \rightarrow 0$ this thermal conductivity becomes slightly enhanced due to the gap in the FS generated by the SDW order which reduces the available states at the Fermi level, increasing the quasiparticle lifetimes resulting in a slightly enhanced thermal conductivity.